-All toxicity testing results required as part of this permit condition will be entered on the Effluent Discharge Monitoring Form (MR-1) for the month in which it was performed, using the parameter code TGE6C.
-Additionally, DWR Form AT-2 (original) is to be sent to the following address:
+All toxicity testing results required as part of this permit condition will be entered on the Effluent Discharge Monitoring Form (MR-1) for the months in which tests were performed, using the parameter code TGP3B for the pass/fail results and THP3B for the Chronic Value.
+Additionally, DWR Form AT-3 (original) is to be sent to the following address:

-Attention: North Carolina Division of Water Resources Water Sciences Section/Aquatic Toxicology Branch 1621 Mail Service Center Raleigh, North Carolina 27699-1621
+Attention: North Carolina Division of Water Resources

+Water Sciences Section/Aquatic Toxicology Branch

+1621 Mail Service Center

+Raleigh, North Carolina 27699-1621

+Or, results can be sent to the email: ATForms.ATB@ncdenr.gov.